 Patient reported outcomes (PROs) assess aspects of a patient’s health status coming directly from the patient.
 PROs can measure symptoms such as pain and fatigue, physical or mental function, or patient functioning in work, homemaking or sport.
 Health related quality of life can be measured as overarching concept of general well-being.
 A PROM is usually a questionnaire or single item scale measuring PROs, which is reported by the patient.
 A PROM can be generic, measuring health-related quality of life, or specific, assessing components of patients’ functioning related to a specific disease or condition.

 Multiple stakeholders may be involved in selecting and applying PROMs, such as patient representatives, clinicians and health insurers.
 Several steps are required in the process and decision making, which can be lengthy and complex.
-This toolbox assists in taking these steps.
+This cycle assists in taking these steps.

-Objectives of the toolbox
+Objectives of the cycle

 To inform all stakeholders (including patient representatives, clinicians, health insurers, and researchers) about the steps in selecting and using PROs and PROMs.